R-Udayakumar/DISTANCE-BETWEEN-TWO-POINTS/README.md

 # DISTANCE-BETWEEN-TWO-POINTS

 ## AIM:
-To write a python program to find the distance two 2 points
+To write a python program to find the distance  between two  points
 ## ALGORITHM:
 ### Step 1:
 Intialize the points in the list